Infinitely Losing My Edge

 I'm losing my edge.

-To all the kids in Bremen and Glasgow.
+To all the kids in Lyon and London.

 I'm losing my edge.